C0deByPriyanka/chat-assistant-sqlite/README.md

 ├── utils.py              # Utility functions for query processing
-├── static/               # Static files like CSS, JS ├── templates/            # HTML templates for the UI └── .dockerignore         # Files to exclude from Docker image
+├── static/               # Static files like CSS, JS ├── templates/            # HTML templates for the UI ├── demo.mp4              # Demo video of the app
+└── .dockerignore         # Files to exclude from Docker image
 ```